-The Discharger shall maintain records in a manner and at a location (e.g., wastewater treatment plant or Discharger offices) such that the records are accessible to Regional Water Board staff.
-The minimum period of retention specified in Section IV, Records, of the Federal Standard Provisions shall be extended during the course of any unresolved litigation regarding the subject discharge, or when requested by the Regional Water Board or Regional Administrator of U.S. EPA, Region IX.
+The Discharger shall maintain records in a manner and at a location (e.g., the wastewater treatment plant or the Discharger’s offices) such that the records are accessible to Regional Water Board staff.
+The minimum retention period specified in Attachment D, Provision IV, shall be extended during the course of any unresolved litigation regarding permit-related discharges, or when requested by Regional Water Board or U.S. EPA, Region IX, staff.

 A copy of the permit shall be maintained at the discharge facility and be available at all times to operating personnel.

-B. Records of monitoring information shall include – This supplements IV.B of Standard Provision (Attachment D)
+B. Records of Monitoring – Supplement to Attachment D, Provision IV.B

+Monitoring records shall include the following:

-1. Analytical Information
+1. Analytical Information.
 Records shall include analytical method detection limits, minimum levels, reporting levels, and related quantification parameters.

-2. Flow Monitoring Data

-For all required flow monitoring (e.g., influent and effluent flows), the additional records shall include the following, unless otherwise stipulated by the MRP:

-a.
-Total volume for each day; and

-b.
-Maximum, minimum, and average daily flows for each calendar month.

-3. Wastewater Treatment Process Solids
+2. Wastewater Treatment Process Solids

-a.
 For each treatment unit process that involves solids removal from the wastewater stream, records shall include the following:

-1) Total volume or mass of solids removed from each collection unit (e.g., grit, skimmings, undigested biosolids, or combination) for each calendar month or other time period as appropriate, but not to exceed annually; and
+Total volume or mass of solids removed from each collection unit (e.g., grit, skimmings, undigested biosolids, or any combination thereof) for each month or other time period as appropriate (not to exceed a year); and

-2) Final disposition of such solids (e.g., landfill, other subsequent treatment unit).
+Final disposition of such solids (e.g., landfill or other subsequent treatment unit).

-b.
 For final dewatered biosolids from the treatment plant as a whole, records shall include the following:

-1) Total volume or mass of dewatered biosolids for each calendar month;
+Total volume or mass of dewatered biosolids for each month;

-2) Solids content of the dewatered biosolids; and
+Solids content of the dewatered biosolids; and